3m0r1/VoidCalls/README.md

 ## Background

-Due to the lack of c++ windows system call frameworks with neat interfaces and decent evasion, I decided to make VoidCalls.
+Due to the lack of C++ windows system call frameworks with neat interfaces and decent evasion, I decided to make VoidCalls.

-Part of it was out of necessity as well, since I required a good framework to use in the my C++ implants.
+Part of it was out of necessity as well, since I required a good framework to use in my C++ implants.

 I plan on writing some PoCs based on my own research for [Abyss](https://github.com/AbyssFramework) using this framework.

 ## Features

 - Clean C++ API
-- Support for NTDLL, WIN32U
+- Support for NTDLL and WIN32U
-- Support for Direct / Indirect system calls
+- Support for Direct and Indirect system calls

 ## Example